The Black Sheep

 |Original: || YDS: 5.13 French: 8a Ewbanks: 29 UIAA: X- ZA: 30 British: E7 6c [details]|

 |FA: ||Mike Pennings and Josh Wharton, 4/07, FFA Josh Wharton, 5/07|

 |Submitted By: ||j wharton on Oct 12, 2012|

-P2: Awesome pitch.
+P2.
+This is an awesome pitch.
 Climb easy rock to some techy stems.
 Avoid the chimney on the left, and transition into a left-facing flake then a right-facing corner above--super fun 5.10+.
-Belay at a small stance 11+, 55 meters.
+Belay at a small stance, 11+, 55 meters.

-P4: The crux.
-A piece or two leads to into a steep, fading corner, and bolts through a black bulge--awesome, devious, crimpy climbing!
+P4.
+The crux; a piece or two leads to into a steep, fading corner, and bolts through a black bulge--awesome, devious, crimpy climbing somewhere in the V8/9 range.
 (This pitch can be easily french freed at 12- A0.)
 Belay at a nice ledge, just 20 meters above.

 From here, the easiest way off is to traverse across a bushy ledge and scramble to the rim via a 4th class chimney.

 The route starts in a large open book to the left of the Plunge Pillar.
 Head up the gully (hint of 3rd class) left of the start of the Stoned Oven

 1 set RPs and wires.

 Josh, on p-6, up the right facing corner then right underclinging the peg flake that's about to pull right off?
 Totally wasn't sure here and thought the fall could be consequential.
 Also tried straight up to the solid undercling flake and up the column like feature but no pro there.